 9. When an item becomes overdue, the Loans Division will send an overdue notice.
 Bills will be sent to cover penalties incurred for outstanding overdue or end of Term items.
 Borrowers will be assumed to have received any notices or other correspondence sent to them.

-10. If a borrower wishes to appeal assessed penalties or suspension of library borrowing privileges, s/he may do so in writing to the Head of the Loans Division or by submitting an on-line appeal form.
+10. If a borrower wishes to appeal assessed penalties or suspension of library borrowing privileges, s/he may do so in writing to the Head of Access Services or by submitting an on-line appeal form.
 Decisions made by the Loans Division about penalties may be appealed to the Senate Library Penalties Appeal Committee, whose decision shall be final.

 11. During disruptions of normal Library services, public mail, or transportation services, borrowers should check with any library area through which they have borrowed material to ensure that there are no outstanding requests and to obtain information regarding return procedures.